 Sikh devotees are known to use prayer beads when reciting verses from the Guru Granth Sahib, a Sikh guru from the early 16th century.
-Some are known to adorn their attire with such prayer beads.
+Some are known to adorn their attire with them.
 They are also known to wear them around their wrists.

 The Bahá’í Faith

 Among the baihai faith, the recitation of Allah-u-Abha (god the all-glorious) is required to be recited 95 times a day after ablution ceremonies.
 Prayer beads are often used to aid in this requirement, although they are not necessarily required.
-Their prayer beads typically consist of 95 beads.
+Their iteration typically consists of 95 beads.
 These are no traditions which dictate specific material be used within the Bahai faith.

 Although pagan faiths are quite diverse in nature, many of them do decide to use prayer beads.
 Their uses vary as well, as they may be used for anything from worship, practice, or spell-casting.
 Their perceived attributes are also subject to interpretation.
 Possible representations could be elements, such as air-water-fire, or other combinations such as mother-father-child, body-mind-spirit, and so forth.